Our "Online Services" include:

 4. Storage and Security

-We will use reasonable commercial endeavours to ensure that all personal information is securely protected against loss, unauthorised access and other misuse.
-This includes physical security, computer and network security, communications security and personnel security.
+We implement and maintain a range of physical security, computer and network security, communications security and personnel security measures.
 However, we accept no responsibility for any loss, misuse, unauthorised access or disclosure, alteration or destruction of personal information which you submit to us, or which you submit to any third parties.

 5. What about links to other websites?

 By subscribing to emails and/or text communications, or otherwise providing your email address and/or mobile number, you consent to receiving emails and/or texts (as the case may be) which promote and market our products and services, or the products and services of others, from time to time.

 You can unsubscribe from email communications and/or text communications at any time by clicking the "Unsubscribe" link in any promotional or marketing email or text received or by emailing email@example.com